Seaview, Isle of Wight: Seaview Pier

 In 1877 the Seaview Pier Company was formed to build Seaview a promenading pier, and approval for a 350-yard-long pier was given by Parliament in 1878.
 The suspension pier was designed by Frank Caws, a Seaview-born engineer/architect then working in Sunderland.
-The pier was finished in 1881 and was 1000 foot-long and 15 feet wide, in 1889 it was extended another 50 feet.
+The pier was finished in 1881 and was 1000 foot-long and 15 feet wide; in 1889 it was extended another 50 feet.
 There were four towers from which the pier deck was suspended with chains.

 In its heyday, the pier received passenger ferries from Portsmouth and other south-coast towns.
 At the entrance to the pier was the Pier Hotel, which catered for holidaymakers.

 The Pier was still in use after World War II and in August 1948 became the first pier 'listed' under the Town and Country Planning Act.
-However, it was severely damaged in a storm in late December 1951 (only leaving around 100 ft of promenade intact) and later demolished in 1952.
+However, it was severely damaged in a storm in late December 1951 (only leaving around 100 ft of promenade intact), and was later demolished in 1952.